LucaClaessens/Analogy/README.md

 luarocks install cltorch
 luarocks install clnn
 ```

-## OSX Installation
-Jeff Thompson has written a very detailed installation guide for OSX that you [can find here](http://www.jeffreythompson.org/blog/2016/03/25/torch-rnn-mac-install/).

 Any RNN backend can be used, but with the relative speed and low memory footprint we've decided to with with **torch-rnn** over other character based RNN's.